 Here you'll find all the venue information you need, including travel information, a map and a brief history.
 Select a show below to book tickets.

-Taking 11 years to build, it was opened in 1982 as what was described architecturally as a ‘brutalist ziggurat’ – or what most people would call a ‘concrete pyramid’.
-Its appearance was controversial, as many considered the Barbican Centre ugly and built in a style that was already old-fashioned by the time it opened.
-This triggered a beautification process in the 1990s, when statues and decorations were installed to make the area surrounding the grey buildings a little more aesthetically pleasing.
+The Barbican was opened in 1982 as what was described architecturally as a ‘brutalist ziggurat’ – or what most people would call a ‘concrete pyramid’.
+Comments about the appearance led to a beautification process in the 1990s, when statues and decorations were installed to make the area surrounding the grey buildings a little more aesthetically pleasing.
 Bold signs and painted lines were added in the 2000s to make it easier for patrons to find their way round.